tac-hep/tac-hep.github.io/_trainees/rpsimeon34.md

 ### Biography

-I am a first-year graduate student at the University of Wisconsin - Madison, working in the CMS group and advised by Professor Sridhara Dasu.
+I am a second-year graduate student at the University of Wisconsin - Madison, working in the CMS group and advised by Professor Sridhara Dasu.

-My interests include harnessing computational power and statistical/machine learning techniques to capitalize on the wealth of data produced in modern and future particle physics experiments.
+### Projects

+Ryan Simeon is contributing to the Analysis Facilities effort within USCMS computing working with Fermilab scientists Dr. Lindsey Gray and Dr. Nick Smith.
+He is developing tools that make it easier for physicists to harness large amounts of computing power and big data for scientific analyses.
+In particular, he is working on a JupyterLab interface that presents users with an environment pre-configured for modern Python-based data analysis and high throughput computing.
+The work involves integrating with the CMS Tier-2 at UW-Madison and the Center for High Throughput Computing (CHTC) resources.
+This includes developing a repository of example and tutorial code that guides users from first interaction with contemporary High Energy Physics packages to performing data analysis on a computing cluster (https://github.com/rpsimeon34/wisc-af-examples).
+He is also contributing to the fsspec-xrootd project (https://github.com/CoffeaTeam/fsspec-xrootd), which is used in the Analysis Facilities community to remotely access CMS simulation and experimental data.

+### Mentors
+ * Sridhara Dasu (University of Wisconsin - Madison)
+ * Nick Smith (Fermi National Accelerator Laboratory)